 Reflecting Christ in every relationship is challenging for sure, but the eternal rewards are worth it, AND, you may very well find when you get to heaven one day that your Christ-like interactions with others impacted people so much that they became true followers of Jesus as well!

 Have you and your husband been butting heads lately?
 Can you sense resentment against him growing in your heart?
 Does he seem frustrated with you?
 Well, the good news is that you’re not alone.
 This is pretty common in marriage.
 The bad news is that if you don’t do something about this, it will likely ruin your marriage!

-As my husband and I have mentored couples, we’ve found a little tool to be really helpful.
-We ask the husband and wife to sit down over a series of “dates” and discuss each other’s expectations in all sorts of areas; everything from the balance of responsibilities for chores to what Christmas celebrations should be like.
-We all hold subconscious expectations in these areas but we rarely intentionally reveal those expectations to our spouse.
+As my husband and I mentored couples over man years, we found a little tool to be really helpful.
+We asked the husband and wife to sit down over a series of “dates” and discuss each other’s expectations in all sorts of areas; everything from the balance of responsibilities for chores to what Christmas celebrations should be like.
+We all hold subconscious expectations in these areas, but we rarely intentionally reveal those expectations to our spouse.
 Then we get frustrated and annoyed that they don’t meet our undisclosed expectations!